cyberbotics/webots/projects/robots/universal_robots/resources/ros_package/ur_e_webots/README.md

 ## Multi Robots

-If your simulation use more than one robot using the `universal_robots_ros` controller, the `---node-name` controller arguments should be set to avoid name clashes between nodes.
+If your simulation uses more than one robot running the `universal_robots_ros` controller, the `---node-name` controller arguments should be set to avoid a name clash between nodes.

 ## Acknowledgement